AElX01/KyberKeep/README.md

 - Zero-knowledge cryptography
 - Backend will only collect information such as your email, the name of your login information (e.g. *Github portal*, *Gitlab auth*) and the url of the login information (e.g. *https://github.com*)
 - Credentials are encrypted and decrypted in frontend using ChaCha20-Poly1305
-- User's identity is verified using an authentication hash (not directly related to the master password) signed with Dilithium

 > [!IMPORTANT]
-> **This is still an experimental project and we DO NOT recommend to use it as your daily password manager. hmac challenges are static, so far, the authenticity of users is checked by signing the authentication hash with Dilithium.
-The session storage will contain the vault's encryption key in raw plaintext, which is an important KyberKeep's security flaw.**
+> **This is still an experimental project and we DO NOT recommend to use it as your daily password manager.
+HMAC challenges are static, the session storage saves the vault's encryption key in raw plaintext, and user's request are never verified by signing them.
+All these are important security flaws with strongly advise you to take serious.**